micsigen/fibonaccirestapi/README.md

 # What You Need

-- Create a GitHub account if you do not have yet: https://github.com/signup.
+- A GitHub account.
+If you don’t have one, you can sign up here: https://github.com/signup.
-- IntelliJ that already installed on your workstation.
+- IntelliJ installed on your machine.

 # Steps

-Next steps help to build the *Fibonacci* application.
+Follow the steps below to build the Fibonacci application.

 ## 1. Fork the application

-1. Log in onto GitGub account to fork this application.
+1. Log in to your GitHub account to fork this repository.
-2. Click on fork button top left on this page.
+2. Click the “Fork” button at the top right of this page.

 ![Click on fork button](resources/click.fork.png)

-3. Select destination project on your own.
+3. Choose the destination project within your GitHub account.

 ![Click on fork button](resources/create.fork.png)

-4. The layers are shown on the next diagram.
+4. The application architecture is illustrated in the following diagram.

 ![Layers](https://www.plantuml.com/plantuml/png/PL51Jp8n4BttLxmioHSsNwhHen4b63NUzKICAMLO6ifqRRiIGlZlpi82oTf3--RrpRpfT9ooYRbPUnN9PiEL9nGlRXROMEkGAUK2WytI2Lg75M6d573HJYSnR195tF-R7T739qn25xJYwSVRWMeS1bNmSw5gOrUc4gV5oKcRkXOZxwfbdlcczS5X3KiKhy_lk3vB7tcquttHblnkA6w_YETrS9mnM4jHpgPBdJu5pZ5uJn7UR2aUsh1dyYIRDCanfGHf-CTP4jaPTvgUaTP_orm8kUwbSyY4sBxj3eiXbnYr1pHkIlplu6qfuhrIECqEUXusV2Lp4rBsOwo7lMRKNeq5onV-0W00)

-5. Start the development to follow the next instructions.
+5. Start developing by following the instructions below.
 Happy coding!

 ## 2. Develop Fibonacci application

 ## 2.1.
 Run the Application

-After you complete the task you can run the application with the next *Gradle* command.
+Once you’ve completed the code, you can run the application using the following Gradle command:

 ```
 ./gradlew.bat bootRun
 ```

-Or

-with IntelliJ, start the application on gradle panel.
+Alternatively, you can start the application from the Gradle panel in IntelliJ.

 ![Layers](resources/intellij.start.png)

 ### 2.2.
 Modify the Controller layer

-In Spring's approach to building web sites, HTTP requests are handled by a controller.
-You can easily identify the controller by the `@RestController` annotation.
+In Spring’s web development approach, HTTP requests are handled by controllers.
+A controller is easily identified by the @RestController annotation.

 ```
 @GetMapping(value = ["fibonacci"])